-- The LAIV should not be administered to: individuals with severe asthma or those with medically attended wheezing in the 7 days prior to vaccination due to increased risk of wheezing; pregnant women due to lack of safety data at this time as it is a live attenuated vaccine and persons with immune compromising conditions due to underlying disease, therapy or both as the vaccine contains live attenuated virus.
-However LAIV is not a contraindication for nursing mothers. - o NACI recommends that TIV, instead of LAIV, should be used for health care workers providing care to those with immune compromising conditions, unless the individual will only accept LAIV.
-NACI takes a precautionary approach with this recommendation based on a theoretical concern that the live virus in the LAIV may shed vaccine virus that could be transmitted to a person with an immune compromising condition who could theoretically develop serious illness.9 - o NACI recommends that if a health care worker, or another caregiver, receives LAIV and is providing care to individuals with severe immune compromising conditions (defined as hospitalized and requiring care in a protected environment), they should wait two weeks following receipt of LAIV before continuing to provide care to such individuals.7
+- NACI recommends that TIV, instead of LAIV, should be used for health care workers providing care to those with immune compromising conditions, unless the individual will only accept LAIV.
+NACI takes a precautionary approach with this recommendation based on a theoretical concern that the live virus in the LAIV may shed vaccine virus that could be transmitted to a person with an immune compromising condition who could theoretically develop serious illness.6 - In 2013-2014, NACI recommended avoiding re-vaccination if Guillain-Barré syndrome (GBS) developed within six weeks after a previous influenza immunization. - NACI recommends that if a health care worker, or another caregiver, receives LAIV and is providing care to individuals with severe immune compromising conditions (defined as hospitalized and requiring care in a protected environment), they should wait two weeks following receipt of LAIV before continuing to provide care to such individuals.7

 Note: On LAIV and vaccine virus shedding: The transmission of vaccine viruses from vaccine recipients to unvaccinated persons has occurred in rare instances, although serious illnesses have not been reported among unvaccinated persons who have been inadvertently infected with vaccine viruses.
-However, shedding is generally below the levels needed to transmit infection and the duration of shedding after receipt of LAIV is shorter in adults than in children.
+Shedding is generally below the levels needed to transmit infection and the duration of shedding after receipt of LAIV is shorter in adults than in children.
 No transmission has ever been reported in a health care setting.7